dexie/Dexie.js/addons/Dexie.Syncable/README.md

 ### Description

-Dexie.Syncable enables syncronization with a remote database (of almost any kind).
-It has it's own API [ISyncProtocol](Dexie.Syncable.ISyncProtocol).
+Dexie.Syncable enables synchronization with a remote database (of almost any kind).
+It has its own API [ISyncProtocol](Dexie.Syncable.ISyncProtocol).
 The [ISyncProtocol](https://github.com/dfahlander/Dexie.js/wiki/Dexie.Syncable.ISyncProtocol) is pretty straight-forward to implement.
 The implementation of that API defines how client- and server- changes are transported between local and remote nodes.
 The API support both poll-patterns
 (such as ajax calls) and direct reaction pattern (such as WebSocket or long-polling methods).
 See samples below for each pattern.